 - One-to-one care for the surrogate and team

 Ideally, the surrogate should have one-to-one care during the pregnancy.
 This might not be possible, but it is an important consideration.
-Surrogates and intended parents don’t want to have to re-tell their story to a new midwife or doctor at every appointment.
+Surrogates and intended parents do not want to have to re-tell their story to a new midwife or doctor at every appointment.
 Ask if the hospital is able to provide the team with one primary point of contact at the hospital to assist in continuity of care and support.
 Continuity of care is proven to improve birth outcomes and experiences.

 - Privacy and Information-Sharing

 Most surrogates will be happy to give consent for their intended parents to receive information about the pregnancy and the baby, and for them to sit in on midwife and doctor’s appointments.
 But this should not be taken for granted, remembering that the surrogate’s bodily autonomy is important and she has a right to privacy.
 Be careful that the medical team is not given unlimited permission to discuss the surrogate’s pregnancy, health or body with the intended parents without the surrogate’s knowledge.
 Ideally, the surrogate should receive the information directly and share it with the intended parents herself.
 Most teams have agreements about the best way to share and receive information prior to entering the surrogacy arrangement.
+Read more about privacy and information-sharing in surrogacy arrangements.

 - Birth Education and Parent Craft for the Intended Parents